 - Difference Between Fixed Cost and Variable Cost

-Any Fixed Cost can be described by a constant, although fixed costs never change in amount, this statement is not precisely correct basically fixed cost means non-variability of the cost related to a specific volume.
+This cost can be described by a constant, although, it never changes in the amount, this statement is not precisely correct basically it implies non-variability of the cost related to a specific volume.

-These features of the fixed cost will be displayed in the figure below for the various levels of productions given below:
+These features of this cost will be displayed in the figure below for the various levels of productions given below:

 - ₹ 60,000 fixed cost amidst 40,000 and 1,00,000 units of production.